-Russia: Nature & Wildlife
+Russia Nature & Wildlife

 The sheer size of Russia means that it hosts a vast array of nature and wildlife.
 The country is home to various landscapes and almost every habitat imaginable including mountains, rivers, seas, Arctic tundra and more.
 Russia contains the largest expanse of forest in the world with some 8 million square kilometres of mixed woodlands.
 The Russian Far East is particularly known for its nature and wildlife and is considered a biodiversity hotspot.
 Within this part of the country, over 3,000 vascular plants exist as well as a mixture of animals from both Southern Asia and the boreal north.

 Within this expansive country, there are approximately 266 mammal species.
-Of these species, 26 are listed as vulnerable, a further 13 are endangered while 5 are considered critically endangered.
+Of these species, 26 are listed as vulnerable, a further 13 are endangered and 5 are considered critically endangered.
 These endangered species include the Siberian tiger, the far eastern leopard and the snow leopard.
-Other animals found in Russia include the lynx, the Asiatic black bear, the brown bear, musk deer and more.
-As well as mammals, there are approximately 780 bird species that have been recorded in Russia.
+Other animals found in Russia include the lynx, the Asiatic black bear, the brown bear, the musk deer and more.
+As well as mammals, there are approximately 780 bird species have been recorded in Russia.

 In order to protect the wildlife of the country, there are 101 strictly protected areas as well as 41 national parks.
 Altogether, these national parks cover approximately 71,700 square kilometres (27,700 square miles).
 The Barguzinsky Biosphere Reserve is the oldest reserve in Russia.
 It was established in 1916 to preserve the numbers of Barguzin Sable which was (and remains) popular for its unique fur which retains its smoothness in every direction when touched.
 In 1986 it became a UNESCO Biosphere Reserve and hosts over 874 plant species.
 It is also home to nearly 40 mammal species including elks, musk deer, brown bears and more.